ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ![Architecture deployed](Diagrams/DeployedArchithecture.drawio.png "UML Diagram of deployed architecture")
 <!-- <img src="Diagrams/DeployedArchithecture.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->

+**Azure AD B2C Authentication**

+Chirp! handles authentication using Azure Active Directory B2C Authentication with GitHub as authentication provider.
+This removes the responsibility of authenticating the user as well as storing the user’s login information securely.

 **Configuration**

 Chirp! is configurable for target environments development and production through dedicated appsettings.<Development | Production>.json.